nih-cfde/training-and-engagement/docs/CF-Tutorials/CFDE-Portal/blood-cancer-portal-export.md

 options to access the "Biosample" view of the CFDE data browser.

-By using the "Biosample" link under the "Or browse by feature" section listed under "Explore our Repository" or by selecting the "Biosampleunder the "Browse" option in the top left navigation bar.
+By using the "Biosample" link under the "Or browse by feature" section listed under "Explore our Repository" or by selecting the "Biosample under the "Browse" option in the top left navigation bar.

 ![CFDE portal Biosample](/../../images/CFDE-portal-biosample.png "CFDE portal Biosample")